-Housing: Students at The Singing School are housed in the University Park Apartments, located on the campus of Abilene Christian University, just a short walk from our classroom facilities.
-There are nice two-person and four-person apartments in this three-story complex.
+Housing: In 2022, students at the Singing School will be housed in Dillard Hall, located on the campus of Abilene Christian University, just a short walk from our classroom facilities.
 As you can see from the illustrations, each student has his/her own private bedroom and bathroom facilities.
 Married couples are issued an apartment to themselves.

 Meals: Starting with breakfast on Monday through lunch on Friday, your meals are provided by the Singing School (a total of 14 meals).
 Typically our meals are eaten in the cafeteria in the McGlothlin Campus Center.
 We encourage our students and faculty to share meal times together for two reasons: 1) There is no better way to meet your fellow students and get to know the teachers and 2) It is very difficult to collect oneself, drive to a restaurant, eat, and return in time for class in the allotted time (one hour for lunch, two hours for dinner).

-Classrooms: The Singing School occupies the Bible Building on the campus of Abilene Christian University.
-Most of our classrooms are equipped with LCD projectors.
+Classrooms: the Singing School occupies the Onstead-Packer Bible Building on the campus of Abilene Christian University.
+Most of our classrooms are equipped with digital projectors or television sets.
 All rooms are air-conditioned, well-kept, and perfectly suited for our needs.

 Driving: The City of Abilene is located on I-20.
 ACU is on the northeast side of town, just a mile from the Interstate.